 This crab rangoon dip is the perfect party version of your fave Chinese take-out appetizer.
 Rich, creamy, and cheesy, it’s great for game day, holidays, and parties.
 This will be the dish your guests ask for year after year!

 Cream cheese – Use full-fat cream cheese for the perfect tangy, rich dip.

-Sugar, erythritol, or maple syrup – A little sweetness makes your dip taste so much like crab rangoons!
+Sugar or your sweetener of choice – A little sweetness makes your dip taste so much like crab rangoons!

 Wonton wrappers – Baked wonton wrappers makes the perfect chip